cdswaffo/golf_app/README.md

 The app will eventually have special features that will enable the user to email or print the data on an easy to read scorecard that has his/her stats displayed.

+Notes - This app has most of its data hardcoded but will eventually have an sql/php database implemented with javascript or jquery to use with the 'permanent' LocalStorage that html5 now provides help with.